PX4/PX4-SITL_gazebo-classic/README.md

 ## Install Gazebo Simulator

 Follow instructions on the [official site](http://gazebosim.org/tutorials?cat=install) to install Gazebo.
-Mac OS users should install Gazebo 7, Linux users Gazebo 6.
+Mac OS users should install Gazebo 7, Linux users PGazebo 6.
 Failing to install the right version can render the simulation inoperational.

 ## Protobuf